East Java Itinerary: A Complete Guide to the Spectacular Volcanic Island 2024

 Now, instead of jumping straight from hiking one volcano to the next, take a breather and have a beach getaway just south of Malang.

-You would be pleasantly suprised by the beauty of the Java coast, with neighbouring Bali getting all the rep as a holiday destination.
-But adding these to your list will add a lot of diversity to your East Java itinerary.
+You will be pleasantly surprised by the beauty of the Java coast.
+While neighbouring Bali gets all the rep as the best holiday destination, adding these to your list will add a lot of diversity to your East Java itinerary.

 Explore the coastal wonders of East Java, starting with Persona Pantai Banyu Anjok, a serene beach surrounded by lush landscapes.
 Discover Pantai Dan Air Terjun, where cascading waterfalls meet the sea, creating a picturesque scene.